BenjaminBrandmeier/angular2-image-gallery/README.md

 ## Built with

+For image prepration node.js and graphicsmagick was used.

-This project is based on [angular/angular-cli](https://github.com/angular/angular-cli).
+The project is built with [angular/angular-cli](https://github.com/angular/angular-cli).

 In an earlier version I used the [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) seed.